jonricaurte/karma-jade2js-preprocessor/README.md

         return cacheId;
       },

+      // Support for jade locals to render at compile time
+      locals: {
+        foo: 'bar'
+      },

       // By default, Jade files are added to template cache with '.html' extension.
       // Set this option to change it.
       templateExtension: 'html',